How to Start Affiliate Marketing: A Beginner's Realistic Plan

 Affiliate marketing is a content business where your income is a direct function of how many people trust your recommendations enough to buy through your link.
 The commission is the reward.
 The trust is the product you’re actually building.
 And trust takes time, which is the part most “start earning today” guides conveniently leave out.

-But here’s the number nobody puts in the headline: according to data from Authority Hacker’s affiliate marketing survey, 57.55% of affiliate marketers earn below $10,000 annually.
-And the Influencer Marketing Hub Benchmark Report found that affiliates with over three years of experience earn 9.45 times more than beginners.
+But here’s the number nobody puts in the headline: 57.55% of affiliate marketers earn below $10,000 annually, and affiliates with over three years of experience earn 9.45 times more than beginners [6].
+Creator-led affiliates generate 3.7 times more revenue per follower than traditional display affiliates [5].
 So this isn’t a “make money fast” game.
 It’s a “build something real over 12 to 24 months” game.
 The good news?
 The people who stick around get paid well.
+Mature, established affiliates average $8,000 to $10,000 per month [1].

 The Revenue Math Framework: Validate Before You Build